Sunbasket markets itself as a champion of sustainability and healthful, organic food. Home Chef is more domestic, comforting, and familiar.

 The two companies are closely comparable in this area, allowing you to enter a temporary delivery address, change your delivery day, skip weeks, and cancel your service from within your account settings.
 Sunbasket allows you to cancel from its mobile app, but Home Chef only permits an indefinite pause.

 Both services let you change your delivery day.
-Sunbasket delivers Monday through Thursday, and Home Chef delivers Monday, Wednesday, Thursday, and Friday.
-Both also permit weekly, biweekly, or monthly deliveries.
+Sunbasket delivers Sunday through Thursday, and Home Chef delivers Monday through Friday.
+Both also permit weekly deliveries.

 Home Chef's deadline for making changes gives you a bit more flexibility than Sunbasket's.
 Its menu closes at noon Central time the Friday before delivery, whereas Sunbasket's is noon Pacific the Wednesday before delivery.
 For this reason alone, we'll give the edge to Home Chef.